|

 Principles & Guidelines

-The Global Partnership, an international forum for coordination and delivery of programming to prevent CBRN terrorism and proliferation, follows a set of Principles and Guidelines that were established at the 2002 Kananaskis Summit.
+The Global Partnership, an international forum for coordination and delivery of programming to prevent CBRN warfare, terrorism and proliferation, follows a set of Principles and Guidelines that were established at the 2002 Kananaskis Summit and updated under Canada's Presidency in 2025.

-The Global Partnership operates based on the following six core principles:
+The Global Partnership operates based on the following core principles:

-1. Promote the adoption, universalization, full implementation and, where necessary, strengthening of multilateral treaties and other international instruments whose aim is to prevent the proliferation or illicit acquisition of such items; strengthen the institutions designed to implement these instruments.
+1. Promote the adoption, universalization, effective implementation and, where necessary, strengthening of multilateral treaties and other international instruments whose aim it is to prevent the proliferation, illicit acquisition, or financing of weapons of mass destruction; strengthen the institutions designed to implement these instruments.

-2. Develop and maintain appropriate effective measures to account for and secure such items in production, use, storage and domestic and international transport; provide assistance to states lacking sufficient resources to account for and secure these items.
+2. Develop and maintain appropriate effective measures to account for and secure chemical, biological, radiological, and nuclear (CBRN) materials in production, use, storage and domestic and international transport; provide assistance, consistent with each member’s own laws and processes, to states lacking sufficient resources to account for and secure these items.

-3. Develop and maintain appropriate effective physical protection measures applied to facilities which house such items, including defence in depth; provide assistance to states lacking sufficient resources to protect their facilities.
+3. Develop and maintain appropriate effective physical and cyber protection measures applied to facilities which house such items, including defence in depth; provide assistance to states lacking sufficient resources to protect their facilities.

-4. Develop and maintain effective border controls, law enforcement efforts and international cooperation to detect, deter and interdict in cases of illicit trafficking in such items, for example through installation of detection systems, training of customs and law enforcement personnel and cooperation in tracking these items; provide assistance to states lacking sufficient expertise or resources to strengthen their capacity to detect, deter and interdict in cases of illicit trafficking in these items.
+4. Develop and maintain effective border and port controls, law enforcement efforts and international cooperation to detect, deter and interdict in cases of illicit trafficking in CBRN weapons and materials, as well as to detect and respond to proliferation financing; provide assistance to states lacking sufficient expertise or resources to strengthen their capacity to address activities associated with CBRN proliferation.

-5. Develop, review and maintain effective national export and transshipment controls over items on multilateral export control lists, as well as items that are not identified on such lists but which may nevertheless contribute to the development, production or use of nuclear, chemical and biological weapons and missiles, with particular consideration of end-user, catch-all and brokering aspects; provide assistance to states lacking the legal and regulatory infrastructure, implementation experience and/or resources to develop their export and transshipment control systems in this regard.
+5. Develop, review and maintain effective national export and transshipment controls over items on multilateral export control lists, as well as items that are not identified on such lists but which may nevertheless contribute to the development, production or use of CBRN weapons and missiles, with particular consideration of end-user, catch-all and brokering aspects; provide assistance to states lacking the legal and regulatory infrastructure, implementation experience and/or resources to develop their export and transshipment control systems in this regard.

-6. Adopt and strengthen efforts to manage and dispose of stocks of fissile materials designated as no longer required for defence purposes, eliminate all chemical weapons, and minimize holdings of dangerous biological pathogens and toxins, based on the recognition that the threat of terrorist acquisition is reduced as the overall quantity of such items is reduced.
+6. Adopt and strengthen efforts to responsibly manage and control stocks of fissile materials and dispose of those no longer required for defence or other purposes, eliminate all chemical weapons, and minimize and secure holdings of dangerous biological pathogens and toxins.

 Learn More